AndrewThian/learn-wasm-rust/README.md

     > $ `cargo install wasm-gc`

     For the first few tutorials, we will be using a tool called `wasm-gc`. `wasm-gc` is a tool that removes all unneeded exports, imports, functions and etc from a web-assembly module.

+7. web-server:

+    > $ `cargo install https`

+    we need a web server, so we installed it with cargo's http crate.
+It's a web server that serves static content from the current directory, we could have used any other web-server.
+Maybe even `webpack-dev-server`?

+## Lessons ##

+Now that we've installed a whole bunch of stuff, I guess we're ready to go with the course itself.
+Summary of what we've installed:

+> 1. Rust with `rustup-init`
+>
+> 2. set up Rust to use a `nightly` build
+>
+> 3. tell Rust to target web-assembly
+>
+> 4. Rust's package manager to install `wasm-pack` and `wasm-gc`(just for the first few lessons).
+>
+> 5. Rust's https package to serve static content

+---

+### 1. Load a web-assembly function written in Rust and invoke from Javascript ###